-Caution - For options ip2nets, routes and networks, several best practices must be followed or configuration errors occur:
+For the ip2nets, routes and networks options, several best practices must be followed or configuration errors occur.

-Best Practice 1: If you add a comment to any of the options mentioned above, position the semicolon after the comment.
+Best Practice 1: If you add a comment to any of the above options, position the semicolon after the comment.
 If you fail to do so, some nodes are not properly initialized because LNET silently ignores everything following the '#' character (which begins the comment), until it reaches the next semicolon.
 This is subtle; no error message is generated to alert you to the problem.